docarray/docarray/docs/user_guide/storing/docindex.md

 **Batched search:**

-You can also search for multiple Documents at once, in a batch, using the [find_batched()][docarray.index.abstract.BaseDocIndex.find_batched] method.
+You can also search for multiple documents at once, in a batch, using the [find_batched()][docarray.index.abstract.BaseDocIndex.find_batched] method.

 === "Search by Documents"